 08. Lever Dial Gauge

-Lever Dial Gauge also knew as Test Indicator.
-It used to measure sensitive contact.
+Lever Dial Gauge is also known as Test Indicator.
+It is used to measure sensitive contact.

 Lever Dial gauge usually measure up to 0.80 mm.
 But some special type lever dial design for measurement up to 2 mm.

 learn more about dial gauge in our Advance Engineering Metrology Course.

 09. Engineering Square

 A ruler can be used to draw straight lines but there is no guarantee that the line drawn is accurate and exactly straight, this is where the engineering square is brought into use.